emiliatug/pfp_prediction_evaluator/README.md

-# Protein Function Prediction ML Evaluation
+# Protein Function Prediction Machine Learning Evaluation

+## Background
+This project (pfp_dataset_curator and pfp_prediction_evaluator) implements the full pipeline for generating, curating, and labeling protein dataset to evaluate the performance of the Protein Function Prediction (PFP) method developed by the Kihara Lab, (https://kiharalab.org/).

+While traditionally protein functions have been determined experimentally.
+Since 1990s there has been a lot of progress in computational protein function prediction research.
+Normally the predictions are either evaluated on benchmark dataset, or through challenges, like [CAFA](https://biofunctionprediction.org/cafa/), where the organizers provide sequence data and different teams submit their predictions which are validated by organizers through experimental annotations.

-This project implements supervised ML pipelines for regression tasks using CuML, FLAML, scikit-learn, and Keras to evaluate and improve Lin Score prediction accuracy, focusing on loss optimization and bin-wise error reduction.
+This page (Protein Function Prediction (PFP) Machine Learning Evaluation) implements supervised ML pipelines for regression tasks using CuML, FLAML, scikit-learn, and Keras to evaluate and improve Lin Score prediction accuracy, focusing on loss optimization and bin-wise error reduction in order to assess the accuracy of the PFP method through machine learning.

+### Notes
+All the experiments were conducted using Five-Fold Cross Validation Datasets.
+The pipelines incorporated CPU-accelerated classical ML and Neural Networks.
+I conducted a systematic exploration of network depth as a key hyperparameter, varying the number of hidden layers across three progressively broader search configurations:
+- **Small Search**
+Focused on shallow architectures to establish baseline performance and reduce training time:
+Optimizer explored: Adam,Adagrad,RMSprop
+Hidden layers explored: 1,2,3,4,5,6,7,8,9

+- **Big Search**
+Expanded the search space to include moderately deep networks, balancing model capacity and overfitting risk:
+Optimizer explored: Adam,Adagrad,RMSprop
+Hidden layers explored: 1,5,10,15,20,25

+- **Very Big Search**
+A full-scale hyperparameter sweep designed to test the limits of network depth and investigate the effect of deep architectures on convergence, generalization, and training stability:
+Optimizer explored: SGD, Adam,Adagrad,RMSprop
+Hidden layers explored: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 20, 30, 40, 50

+For each configuration, additional hyperparameters (e.g.,  learning rate, dropout, batch normalization, and weight initialization) were held constant to isolate the effect of network depth.

 ## Environment